mike632t/x11-calc/README.md

 ### Known Issues

-The simulators requires a 24&#8209;bit colour display.
+The simulators require a 24&#8209;bit colour display.

 On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
 The following entries in '/boot/config.txt'